amysmerlick/Note-Taker/README.md

   # 🌺Note-Taker🌺

   # Description
-  ### For class we are to create our own server-side APIs using the Express.js framework.
+  ### For class, we are to create our own server-side APIs using the Express.js framework using starter code provided.
 Express is the most widely used Node.js server framework.
+This app will be used by allow someone to oragnize their thoughts by creating notes along with descriptions.

   # 📚📚 Table of Contents📚📚